Video camera tube: Vidicon

 Prior to the design and construction of the Galileo probe to Jupiter, in the late 1970s to early 1980s NASA used vidicon cameras on nearly all the unmanned deep space probes equipped with the remote sensing ability.
 Vidicon tubes were also used aboard the first three Landsat earth imaging satellites launched in 1972, as part of each spacecraft's Return Beam Vidicon (RBV) imaging system.
 The Uvicon, a UV-variant Vidicon was also used by NASA for UV duties.

 Vidicon tubes were popular in 1970s and 1980s, after which they were rendered obsolete by solid-state image sensors, with the charge-coupled device (CCD) and then the CMOS sensor.

 All vidicon and similar tubes are prone to image lag, better known as ghosting, smearing, burn-in, comet tails, luma trails and luminance blooming.
 Image lag is visible as noticeable (usually white or colored) trails that appear after a bright object (such as a light or reflection) has moved, leaving a trail that eventually fades into the image.
-The trail itself does not move, rather it progressively fades as time passes, so areas that were exposed first fade before areas that were later exposed fade.
 It cannot be avoided or eliminated, as it is inherent to the technology.
-To what degree the image generated by the vidicon is affected will depend on the properties of the target material used on the vidicon, and the capacitance of the target material (known as the storage effect) as well as the resistance of the electron beam used to scan the target.
+To what degree the image generated by the Vidicon is affected will depend on the properties of the target material used on the Vidicon, and the capacitance of the target material (known as the storage effect) as well as the resistance of the electron beam used to scan the target.
 The higher the capacitance of the target, the higher the charge it can hold and the longer it will take for the trail to disappear.
-The remmanant charges on the target eventually dissipate making the trail disappear.
+The remaining charges on the target eventually dissipate making the trail disappear.

+Vidicons can be damaged by high intensity light exposure.
+Image burn-in occurs when an image is captured by a Vidicon for a long time and appears as a persistent outline of the image when it changes, and the outline disappears over time.
+Vidicons can become damaged by direct exposure to the sun which causes them to develop dark spots.
+Vidicons often used antimony trisulfide as the photoconductive material.
+They were not very successful because of image lag, which was seen in the RCA TK-42 color camera.

+Si-vidicon (1969)

+Si-vidicons, silicon vidicons or Epicons, Vidicons using arrays of silicon diodes for the target, were introduced in 1969 for the Picturephone.
+They are very resistant to burn-in, have low image lag and very high sensitivity but are not considered suitable for broadcast TV production as they suffer from high image blooming and image non uniformity.
+The targets in these tubes are made on silicon substrates and require 10 volts to operate, they are made with semiconductor device fabrication processes.
+These tubes could be used with an image intensifier in which case they were known as silicon intensified tubes (SITs) which had an additional photocathode in front of the target that produced large amounts of electrons when struck by photons, and the electrons were accelerated to the target with several hundred volts.
+These tubes were used for tracking satellite debris.